The Must-Dos in Queenstown

 7. Do White Water Rafting on the Shotover River

 There are many awesome places to white water raft in New Zealand but white water rafting on the Shotover River with Challenge Rafting is certainly a high contender.
 Even the journey there on the Skippers Road, considered to be one of the world’s most dangerous roads, is a thrill in itself.
-Ride the rapids on this grade 3-5 river (grades depend on the water level and can be seasonal) and float through a 170m long tunnel!
+Ride the rapids on this grade 3-5 river (grades depend on the water level and can be seasonal) and float through a 170m/558ft long tunnel!
+Find out more about this experience on Viator and Tripadvisor.

 For more epic white water rafting experiences, check out 7 Places to go White Water Rafting in New Zealand.